<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Overview

 Okta's platform provides the option to require that users authenticate themselves using a phishing-resistant authenticator before enrolling in additional authenticators.
-The term "phishing-resistant" pertains to an authentication method that does not involve sharing information, like passwords or OTPs, through text messages or authentication apps.
+The term "phishing-resistant" refers to an authentication method that does not involve sharing information, such as passwords or OTPs, via text messages or authentication apps.
 Two examples of phishing-resistant authenticators are FIDO2 (WebAuthn) and Okta FastPass, which use secure authentication methods that do not create shareable information.

 Applies To